 ⬇Click below to discover the best Yoga Alliance registered online YTT's to join now ⬇

-The 8 limbs of yoga can be summarized as mind-body disciplines to be mastered.
+These texts can be summarized as overall mind-body disciplines to be mastered.
 Or, ways that we can enrich our relationships with others and ourselves to cultivate a good life.

-You can think of the 8 limbs of yoga as means, methods, and tools that we can use to get to know ourselves better and empower ourselves to live our best lives.
+These ancient yogic texts can be considered means, methods, and tools that we can use to better understand ourselves and empower ourselves to live our best lives.

-The 8 limbs of yoga are part of ancient texts (called the yoga sutras) written by an Indian sage called Patanjali.
-The collection of the 195 texts are collectively called The Yoga Sutras of Patanjali.
+The 8 Limbs of Yoga are part of the Yoga Sutras, which were written by an Indian sage named Patanjali.
+The collection of the 195 texts is collectively called The Yoga Sutras of Patanjali.

-To put it simply, the purpose of the 8 limbs of yoga is to empower and encourage all people to live lives rooted in kindness and morality to themselves and other beings.
+Simply put, the purpose of the 8 Limbs of Yoga is to empower and encourage all people to live lives rooted in kindness and morality to themselves and others.

 1. Yamas